ramcodehub/bondly/DEPLOYMENT_GUIDE.md

 1. Go to [Netlify](https://app.netlify.com/) and sign in to your account
 2. Click "New site from Git"
 3. Connect your GitHub repository
-4. Select the repository that contains the AMGS CRM CRM code
+4. Select the repository that contains the Bondly Bondly code

 ### 2. Configure Build Settings